-Local vs. Distance Option
+Resident vs. Distance Option

-Though the One Year General Sonography Program is a blended distance program, due to the clinical requirements for the program, we still differentiate between Local and Distance students for clinical purposes.
+Though the One Year General Sonography Program is a blended distance program, due to the clinical requirements for the program, we still differentiate between Resident and Distance students for clinical purposes.

-LOCAL STUDENTS - The main difference between a "Local" and "Distance" student is where the student perform their clinical requirements.
-For this reason we define "Local" students as those students that reside within the Local IUD clinical area (up to 90 miles from the IUD facility).
+RESIDENT STUDENTS - The main difference between a "Resident" and "Distance" student is where the student perform their clinical requirements.
+For this reason we define "Resident" students as those students that reside within the IUD clinical residential area (up to 90 miles from the IUD facility).
 Alabama sites are in Foley, Atmore, Bay Minette, Fairhope, and Mobile, Alabama.
-Mississippi (local) area sites are located in Biloxi, Gulfport, and Lucedale, Mississippi.
+Mississippi Resident sites are located in Biloxi, Gulfport, and Lucedale, Mississippi.
 If a student resides within that geographical area they will be required to rotate through the preapproved sites within that area for the duration of the program.
 A typical clinical rotation is scheduled for a 12 week duration, Tuesday thru Thursday each week.

-NOTE: Due to the geographic area of our "Local" sites, Local students may be required to drive up to 90 miles.
+NOTE: Due to the geographic area of our "Resident" sites, Resident students may be required to drive up to 90 miles.
 Therefore reliable transportation is required.